MarcoAnteghini/In-Pero/README.md

   - data_utils.py
   - unirep.py
   - utils.py

-UniRep license:

-Copyright 2018, 2019 Ethan Alley, Grigory Khimulya, Surojit Biswas

-All the model weights are licensed under the terms of Creative Commons Attribution-NonCommercial 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

-Otherwise the code in this repository is licensed under the terms of GPL v3 as specified by the gpl.txt file.
+The code in this repository is licensed under the terms of GPL v3 as specified by the LICENSE file.